 The social life

 The socialization of puppies begins between three and four weeks of age, before most people bring their new pets home.
 This means that some of the work is out of your control.
 If your puppy has been raised by a careless owner or breeder, you may have an uphill battle to fight when you get her home.
-The good news is, she will continue the socialization process until she is about 12 weeks old, so you have plenty of time to give her good experiences.
-First of all, make sure she bonds with you and your family.
-Pet her, groom her, play with her, talk to her, and just generally give her lots of love.
-Show her that she can depend on you for affection, food, and gentle leadership.
+The good news is, puppy will continue the socialization process until puppy is few months old, so you have plenty of time to give her good experiences.
+First of all, make sure puppy bonds with you and your family.
+Pet pup, groom pup, play with puppy, talk to her, and just generally give her lots of love.
+Show puppy that she can depend on you for affection, food, and gentle leadership.

-Once your pup feels safe with you and she’s had all her vaccinations, you can introduce her to the big, wide world.
-Take her to lots of new and exciting places–the park, a friend’s house, or dog-friendly stores.
-Make sure she has plenty of chances to meet kind people and play with well-socialized dogs.
-Try to make trips to the veterinarian fun, with plenty of petting from you and the friendly veterinarian and technicians.
-Introduce her to children, too, in a well-supervised environment.
-Show the kids how to speak calmly to her and pet her gently.
+Once your pup feels safe with you, introduce puppy to your big world.
+Take puppy to lots of new and exciting places–the park, a friend’s house, or dog-friendly stores ( not pet stores) and be holding puppy till pup is fully vaccinated.
+Make sure puppy has plenty of chances to meet kind people and play with well-socialized dogs.
+Try to make trips to the veterinarian go safe and smoothly in the comfort of your arms, with plenty of petting from you and the friendly veterinarian and technicians (important to never let puppy or dog run around in Vet office especially in waiting room).
+Introduce your puppy to children, too, in a well-supervised environment.
+Show the kids how to speak calmly to your puppy and pet her gently.

 If you notice your puppy acting nervous in a new situation or starting to bristle at a strange dog, try not to scold her.
-Raising your voice will only make her more tense.
-Trying to comfort her will backfire too.
+Raising your voice will only make puppy more tense.
+Trying to comfort puppy will backfire too.
 If she gets a lot of petting, cooing, and attention every time she’s scared or aggressive, she’ll learn that reacting this way is a good thing.
-Instead, distract her as best you can.
-Toss a ball or a chew toy to her, or start playing her favorite game.
-When she gets absorbed in the game and starts ignoring the people or the dog that scared her, give her lots of praise.
-Soon she’ll associate the scary situation with fun and playtime, and she’ll become a canine socialite.
+Instead, distract puppy as best you can.
+Toss a ball or a chew toy to pup, or start playing a favorite game.
+When puppy gets absorbed in the game and starts ignoring the people or the dog that scared your puppy, give pup lots of praise.
+Soon puppy will associate the scary situation with fun and playtime, and your puppy will become a canine socialite.

 When most dog owners think about training their dog, they think in negatives.
 They want their puppy not to chew the furniture, not to piddle on the carpet, and not to jump up on guests.
 This can get a little confusing from the puppy’s point of view, however.
 Imagine you were a puppy home alone, and you spent most of your day chewing on some loafers and spreading garbage around the kitchen.
 Then you nap for an hour and meet your family at the door when they come home.
 Suddenly they greet you with lots of yelling and shouts of “No!”
 What did you do wrong?
 Was it the chewing or meeting the family at the door?
 What were you supposed to do instead?